One of the states in the US having a lot of non-venomous snakes is Maryland.

 The little snakes eat earthworms and tiny spiders that they uncover beneath fallen leaves.

-Despite their diminutive size, these types of snakes in Maryland can bite if they feel threatened.
+Despite their diminutive size, these types of Maryland snakes can bite if they feel threatened.
 Because of their little teeth, bites are seldom severe.

-In addition to their various defensive strategies, Smooth Earth Snakes, being several tiny species in Maryland, also defecate.
-They ward off numerous predators with this tactic.
+In addition to their various defensive strategies, Smooth Earth Snakes, several tiny species in Maryland, also defecate.
+This tactic wards off numerous predators.

 Most people consider little snakes of this species, which they can find in gardens or parks, harmless.